open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 ### Download Xcode

-If you like to install using Homebrew or Macports, the first thing that you need to do is install Xcode, the Apple developer toolkit.
+If you want to install with Homebrew or Macports, the first thing that you need to do is install Xcode, the Apple developer toolkit.
 You can get the latest version of Xcode for free from the App Store or from their website (you do need to login with an apple account though).

 Website: <https://developer.apple.com/xcode/>